eediallo/Spaced-Repetition-Tracker/README.md

 # Spaced-Repetition-Tracker

-The Spaced Repetition Tracker is a website that helps you learn better by using the spaced repetition method.
-This method involves reviewing topics at longer intervals over time, which helps you remember things for a longer period.
+This project implements a spaced repetition learning technique, which involves reviewing topics over increasing time intervals (e.g., after one week, one month, three months, six months, and one year) from a selected date.
+The start date for the learning task can be chosen from the past, present, or future.
+The goal is to help users track which topics need revision and when.

 ## Technologies
 - **HTML**: Used for the structure of the website.